outpaddling/LPJS/README.md

     sunfish      Up           2    0     972       0 SunOS   x86_64
     ```

+    MS Windows is the only popular operating system that is not
+    POSIX-based, and as such is not supported by LPJS.
+However, Windows
-    MS Windows machines can be utilized with some sort of POSIX compatibility
+    machines can be utilized with some sort of POSIX compatibility
     layer, such as Cygwin or MSYS2.
 These systems have limitations and
     performance issues, however, so a virtual machine running a lightweight BSD
     or Linux system under Windows may be preferable.
 There are multiple free